ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Method: GET

 Return:
-The root node of the save restore configuration tree
+The root node of the save restore configurationData tree

 .. code-block:: JSON